 At Aqua, we know that the journey to better credit can seem tough.
 In this guide you’ll find out how to improve bad credit and how quickly you can do it.

-Secondly, check that all your contact details are correct.
+Firstly, check that all your contact details are correct.
 Lenders may check your address with the Postcode Address File, which the Royal Mail uses for delivery of post, or with the electoral register, which is updated by local councils for voting purposes.
 If you live in a flat or anywhere with a complicated street address, it's worth checking how it's listed by both of these sources to avoid any confusion.

-And check all your addresses are up to date, as a mixture of old and new details may make lenders uncertain.
+Secondly, check all your addresses are up to date, as a mixture of old and new details may make lenders uncertain.
 This can cause delays to your application, or even lead to it being rejected.